 Before a customer makes a purchase, he or she first goes through a series of stages called “buyer readiness.”
 According to Marc Mancini, the stages of buyer readiness are:

 We all tend to buy from people or companies we feel positive about.
-Entertaining ads, for example, will convey warmth and the “humanity” of your agency.
-Direct your creative efforts toward making your agency seem joyful, inviting and approachable.
+Entertaining ads, for example, will convey warmth and the “humanity” of your business.
+Direct your creative efforts toward making your business seem joyful, inviting, and approachable.

 Your business does not exist in a vacuum and you need to expect your potential buyers to have their own preferences.
 This is the stage where you need to check whether the consumer prefers your product over the competitor’s offerings.

 Benefits statements are the key to making prospective clients prefer your business over your competitor.
 Focus on a feature of your product — one that’s different or unique, and one that delivers an important benefit to the user.